tannerjared/Fernet/README.md

 ## Installation on UNIX-based system
 These instructions are from https://github.com/neuro-stivenr/Fernet

 I've not really tested them because my focus was on getting a Docker container and Singularity container working.
-I recommend using the Docker or Singularity containers.
+I recommend using the Docker or Singularity containers because you won't need to install anything (assuming you have Docker and/or Singularity/Apptainer already set up).

 ```bash
 make install